Ku Klux Klan in Canada: Alberta

 Maloney married Leorna Miller, the daughter of William Willoughby Miller who was a Member of the Legislative Assembly for Biggar during the 7th Saskatchewan Legislature led by Anderson.
 In his book Rome in Canada he states that the Anderson government forgot him, and "in their pride and conceit" took credit for much of his effort.
 Bitter at the rejection, he made visits to Ontario then moved to Alberta in 1930, and spoke at 20 engagements that spring at the request of Orange Lodge Grand Master A.E.
 Williams.
 Finding competition against William Aberhart ("Bible Bill") in Calgary difficult, he moved to Edmonton, which he stated was the "Rome of the West" because of its many Roman Catholic properties.

 He restored the Alberta Ku Klux Klan, which had been established in 1923 but was poorly organized and managed.
 He declared himself the Imperial Wizard, and sent for experienced Klan organizers from British Columbia and Saskatchewan.
 Travelling to as many as five engagements a day in rural areas to establish Klaverns and collect membership fees, the Klan sometimes encountered strong opposition, requiring police protection at Gibbons and Stony Plain, facing a volley of thrown rocks at Chauvin, and prevented from disembarking a train at Wainwright.
 The Klan carried out the same activities in Alberta as in the rest or North America, although they were somewhat less overtly violent.
 For example, there was only one tarring and feathering reported in Lacombe during this era, to which the Klan denied involvement.
 As their main focus in Alberta was to marginalize Catholic, Jewish, and non-Anglo-Saxon white people, they led boycotts of Catholic businesses, targeted francophones with intimidation tactics, and influenced municipal elections to oust politicians they deemed to be "papist sympathizers."

+1932 Ku Klux Klan convention in Memorial Hall in Edmonton.

+The Klan celebrated the 1930 election of Conservative MP Ambrose Bury by burning a cross on the edge of the river valley.

 The Klan celebrated the 1931 election of Edmonton mayor Dan Knott by burning a cross.
-On three separate occasions, Knott granted the Klan permission to hold "picnics" and erect burning crosses on the Edmonton Exhibition grounds, now known as Northlands.
+On three occasions, Knott granted the Klan permission to hold "picnics" and erect burning crosses on the Edmonton Exhibition grounds, now known as Northlands.
 The Klan published a newspaper The Liberator in downtown Edmonton during the early 1930s.
 Klan meetings were held in the Memorial Hall of the Royal Canadian Legion in Edmonton.

-The Ku Klux Klan received its charter in September 1932, but questions about the organization's funds led to disputes about Maloney's leadership.
-On 25 January 1933, he was convicted of stealing legal documents from the office of a lawyer who had opposed incorporation of the Ku Klux Klan, and on 3 February he was convicted of insurance fraud.
+The Ku Klux Klan was incorporated as a society in September 1932, in Alberta, the only jurisdiction in the British Empire to give it that legal status.
+But questions arose about some of the organization's funds, and in early 1933 Maloney faced criminal charges.
+On 25 January 1933, he was found guilty of stealing legal documents from the office of Charles Grant, a lawyer who had opposed incorporation of the Ku Klux Klan, and on 3 February he was convicted of insurance fraud.

 The downfall of Maloney was chiefly responsible for the discontinuation of the Ku Klux Klan in Alberta.